 1. Watch Tarantino’s "Once Upon A Time In Hollywood" – in Hollywood!

-Legendary filmmaker Quentin Tarantino’s latest offering hits theatres on July 26.
-Set in 1960s L.A. and starring Leonardo di Caprio, Margot Robbie, Brad Pitt and Dakota Fanning, Once Upon A Time In Hollywood is one of the most hotly-anticipated movies of the summer.
-See it at Arclight Hollywood (the Cinerama Dome features in the trailer), then hop over to another location from the film – Musso & Frank Grill – for a classic Martini or Ginger Gold Rush (bourbon, ginger liqueur, lemon juice).
+Legendary filmmaker Quentin Tarantino’s latest offering opened on July 26.
+Set in 1960s L.A. and starring Leonardo di Caprio, Brad Pitt, Margot Robbie, and Dakota Fanning, Once Upon A Time In Hollywood is one of the most hotly-anticipated movies of the summer.
+See it at Arclight Hollywood (the Cinerama Dome makes a cameo appearance), then hop over to another location from the film – Musso & Frank Grill – for a classic Martini or Ginger Gold Rush (bourbon, ginger liqueur, lemon juice).

 2. Check out "Dark Arts at Hogwarts Castle" and the new Jurassic World ride at Universal Studios Hollywood

 Live out your Harry Potter fantasies at the Dark Arts at Hogwarts™ Castle show, which debuted at Universal Studios Hollywood in April.
 Dementors™, Death Eaters™, and even the unfathomably evil Lord Voldemort™ all make an appearance in this spectacle to end all spectacles.
 Universal Studios Hollywood offers a slew of iconic attractions, including King Kong 360 3D, The Simpsons Ride, and Fast & Furious – Supercharged.
-Coming soon, the theme park's newest attraction, Jurassic World™ – The Ride is scheduled to be unveiled this summer.
+The theme park's newest attraction, Jurassic World™ – The Ride is now open and it's more real and more intense than ever before!

 3. Watch the sunset from the tallest open-air bar in the Western Hemisphere